Change User Logon Name in Active Directory Using PowerShell

 This is especially true if a user got married or has a misspelled name.
 Regardless of the situation, the administrator should not delay this relatively minor task anymore.

-These small mistakes add up over time and can lead to the AD being less efficient for inter-user communication.
-However, with so many different attributes with the word “name” plus some hidden parameters like sn, CN, etc
+Such small mistakes can add up over time and thus lead to the AD being less efficient for inter-user communication.
+However, with so many different attributes with the word “name” plus some hidden parameters like sn, CN, etc.

 Even veteran administrators can get confused about what to change.